Car & Truck Repair

 - Follow the recommended service schedules.

-- Keep a log of all repairs and service.
+- Keep a log of all repairs and auto maintenance services.

 - Unusual sounds, odors, drips, leaks, smoke, warning lights, gauge readings.

 - Changes in acceleration, engine performance, gas mileage, fluid levels.